konflux-ci/architecture/architecture/integration-service.md

     - Snapshots defining sets of Builds to test
     - Environment to test the Application on
 - [Hybrid Application Service](./hybrid-application-service.md)
   - Provides the Application and Component model.
-Integration Service updates the pullspec reference on the Component CR when a component passes its required testing.
+Integration Service updates the pullspec reference on the Component CR when a snapshot is created for the built image.
 - [Release Service](./release-service.md)
   - Provides the ReleasePlan that will be used to determine if integration-service should create a Release
 - [Enterprise Contract Service](./enterprise-contract.md)